MicrosoftDocs/mesh-docs/mesh/Resources/mesh-troubleshooting.md

 # Troubleshooting and FAQ

-## What are the license requirements for immersive spaces in Mesh?
+## What are the license requirements for Mesh events?

 [!INCLUDE [The include file for the license requirements in Mesh](../Includes/license-requirements-for-Mesh.md)]